 Scientist – my wonderings at the natural world

 A passionate year 12 geography teacher inspired me to want to learn more about the natural world, its inner workings, and how I might be involved in its appreciation, management and restoration.
-This led me to study science at University with an honours year investigating phytoplankton populations in rivers (that right, a year of waders, microscopes, microscopic creatures and 20,000 words).
+This led me to study science at Sydney University with an honours year investigating phytoplankton populations in rivers (that right, a year of waders, microscopes, microscopic creatures and 20,000 words).

 My first foray into the adulting world of work led me, for just over a decade, to working in both the public and private sectors in the area of water resource management.